 The Happiness Award: Somebody Somewhere (HBO Max)

 You’ve probably never watched a show as down-to-earth as Somebody Somewhere.
 Much of it feels improvised.
-Reader, this is a show where the characters casually fart in each other’s presence.
+Reader, this is a show wherein the characters casually fart in each other’s presence.

-In the first episode, Sam (played by the incredibly expressive Bridget Everett) returns to her tiny hometown in Kansas after her sister Holly dies.
+In the first episode, Sam (played by the incredibly expressive Bridget Everett) has returned to her tiny hometown in Kansas, lingering after her sister Holly has died.
 As we’re slowly introduced to her family, friends, and high school chums (many of whom she met singing in choir), we discover that not one of the characters is idealized and neither is the town.
 In many ways, their world is pretty messed up.
 There’s alcoholism, discrimination, and mental illness, but none of it is melodramatic or sensational.

 I was very struck by the groundedness of the family’s grief.
 When Sam’s niece Shannon (Kailey Albus) asks to look through Holly’s clothes, Sam replies, “Dude, of course, anytime!”
 To which Shannon replies, “Awesome.”
 The scene that follows is so darn sweet, as Shannon picks out a T-shirt that says “Lez Zeppelin” (Holly, it turns out, was a lesbian) and they make use of leftover hair dye.